 - From Lombard Street, make your way to Chinatown and stop at City Light Books along the way.

-- Walk around Chinatown.
-Make sure to stop at Golden Gate Bakery for an egg tart and go to Golden Gate Fortune Cookies to see them make fortune cookies and even customize your own!
+- Afterward, walk around Chinatown.
+Make sure to stop at both Golden Gate Bakery for an egg tart and go to Golden Gate Fortune Cookies to see them make fortune cookies and even customize your own!

-- Drinks at Local Edition or Bourbon & Branch
+- If you’re wanting to grab some drinks, then check out Local Edition or Bourbon & Branch

-Day two in San Francisco will take you to the coastal side of the city, where you’ll explore parks and see many views of the Golden Gate Bridge.
+Day two of this San Francisco itinerary will take you to the coastal side of the city, where you’ll explore parks and see many views of the Golden Gate Bridge.

 - Grab breakfast at Devil’s Teeth Baking Company (get the breakfast sandwich!)

-- Coffee at Andytown Coffee Roasters (known for their Snowy Plover drink.
-No matter what drink you get, make sure you try their homemade whipped cream!)
+- Have coffee at Andytown Coffee Roasters, which is known for their Snowy Plover drink.
+No matter what drink you get, make sure you try their homemade whipped cream!

 - Grab sandwiches at Lou’s Cafe for lunch and head to Crissy Field for a picnic with great views of the Golden Gate Bridge.

-- Rent bikes and explore Golden Gate Park.
+- Later, Rent bikes and explore Golden Gate Park.
 Some spots to check out:

 - After working up an appetite biking all around Golden Gate Park, grab some dinner.
 Here are some options nearby:

-On your final day in San Francisco, you’ll explore tourist spots, as well as explore some of San Francisco’s local culture and neighborhoods.
+The last day of this 3 days in San Francisco itinerary takes you to more tourist spots, as well as explores some of San Francisco’s local culture and neighborhoods.

-- Breakfast at Plow, Dottie’s True Blue Cafe, or Mama’s on Washington Square–all three are popular, so get there early!
+- Have breakfast at Tartine Bakery for pastries or for a more traditional breakfast, head to Plow, Dottie’s True Blue Cafe, or Mama’s on Washington Square.
+All three are popular, so get there early!

 - See the Painted Ladies, known for being featured in the opening credits of Full House.